renovatebot/renovate/docs/usage/bot-comparison.md

 #### `dependabot-gitlab/dependabot`

-There's also a community-maintained Dependabot for GitLab: [`dependabot-gitlab/dependabot`](https://gitlab.com/dependabot-gitlab/dependabot).
+There is also a community-maintained Dependabot for GitLab: [`dependabot-gitlab/dependabot`](https://gitlab.com/dependabot-gitlab/dependabot).